Lemon Balm is a culinary and medicinal herb with superb lemon scented leaves. It is easy to grow from seed and low-maintenance.

 Lemon Balm is a powerful ally in health.

-How to Plant: Ease of Germination: Easy. direct sow in spring or start indoors 4-6 weeks before the last frost date.
+How to Grow Lemon Balm from Seed?
+Ease of Germination: Easy. direct sow in spring or start indoors 4-6 weeks before the last frost date.
 Light dependent germinator; cover seeds with a very light covering of soil.
 If you don’t want Lemon Balm to be a perennial, just plant it in a pot for the summer.

 Location: Sun, Partial sun